bilalobe/trackone/adr/ADR-017-rust-core-and-pyo3-integration.md

 ## Decision

-Adopt a phased migration to a Rust core crate with PyO3 bindings, used opportunistically by Python (feature‑flag), preserving the Python API surface.
-The Rust crate exposes canonicalization, hashing, Merkle, and (later) AEAD/signatures; Python keeps orchestration (I/O, OTS/TSA, CLI).
+Adopt a phased migration to a Rust core crate with PyO3 bindings, wired through a Cargo workspace and built with `maturin` as the Python packaging backend.
+The Rust core is now present in the repo as a workspace with:

+- `trackone-core` (Rust library crate)
+- `trackone-gateway` (Rust `cdylib` crate exposed to Python via PyO3/maturin)
+- `trackone-pod-fw` (Rust firmware crate, currently a stub depending on `trackone-core`)

+Python remains the orchestrator (I/O, OTS/TSA, CLI), and the Rust crates are used to progressively take over performance-sensitive paths.

 ### Scope (initial)